FOR IMMEDIATE RELEASE

 The book, published by Maine College Press, uses colorful illustrations and infographics to present the survey findings in an easy-to-understand manner.
 Each page begins with a sex question for the reader to consider and serves as a discussion-starter for people of all ages.

 “Despite years of advocating the importance of parents as sexuality educators of their children there has been very little change.
-Across the quarter century,the proportion of students who report they have asked their parents questions about sex has remained virtually unchanged.”
+Across the three decades, the proportion of students who report they have asked their parents questions about sex has remained virtually unchanged.”

 The survey findings reveal that some college students today are simply performing sex.
 “Without the proper guidance of their parents and schools, many young people have been misled by the acting world of pornography, which is designed to be stimulating fantasy for adults.
 Somewhere along the line, we forgot to tell young people that it is not intended to be sex instruction.
 But for too many, it serves as their primary foundation for sexuality education.”

 The book opens with an impressive list of “who’s who” in the field of sex research offering words of praise for Caron’s research.
 The foreword is written by Dr. Clive Davis, former editor of The Journal of Sex Research, who explains both the uniqueness and the significance of Caron’s research findings.
 The back cover endorsement is by Dr. William Yarber, senior researcher at the Kinsey Institute in Indiana (where sex research got its start).
-In addition, the book has a companion website providing the original sex survey questions, a Q&A with the author, endorsements from noted sexuality professionals, and many of the colorful graphics found in the book: sexlivesofcollegestudents.com.
+In addition, the book has a companion website providing the original sex survey questions, a Q&A with the author, and endorsements from noted sexuality professionals: sexlivesofcollegestudents.com.

-Caron’s book, The Sex Lives of College Students: A Quarter Century of Attitudes and Behaviors, is available for purchase from Amazon.com in paperback form and as an e-book for Kindle as well as other e-readers.
+Caron’s book, The Sex Lives of College Students: Three Decades of Attitudes and Behaviors, is available for purchase from Amazon.com in paperback form and as an e-book for Kindle as well as other e-readers.

 For questions or to set up an interview: Dr. Sandra Caron, (207) 581-3138, firstname.lastname@example.org

 Dr. Sandra L. Caron is Professor of Family Relations and Human Sexuality at the University of Maine, where she teaches both undergraduate and graduate courses in family studies and human sexuality.
-She has been a member of the American Association of Sex Educators, Counselors, and Therapists, and The Society for the Scientific Study of Sexuality for over 30 years.
-She is the founder and director of three nationally recognized peer sexuality education programs: Athletes for Sexual Responsibility, Male Athletes Against Violence, and The Greek Peer Educator Program.
-For two decades, she wrote a weekly column for the campus newspaper and hosted a campus radio show on sexuality called Sex Matters.
+She has been a member of the American Association of Sex Educators, Counselors, and Therapists, and The Society for the Scientific Study of Sexuality for nearly 40 years.
+She is the founder and director of several nationally recognized peer sexuality education programs, including Athletes for Sexual Responsibility and Male Athletes Against Violence.
+For two decades, she wrote a weekly sexuality column for the campus newspaper and hosted a campus radio show on sexuality called Sex Matters.
 She now hosts a national website for college students — collegesextalk.com.

 Her research and publications have focused on the social-sexual development of young people, with an emphasis on sexual decision-making, sexuality education, and cross-cultural perspectives of sexuality.
-Besides her two editions of The Sex Lives of College Students, she has previously authored two books published by Pearson, Sex Matters for College Students: FAQs in Human Sexuality and Sex Around the World: Cross–Cultural Perspectives in Human Sexuality.
+Besides her three editions of The Sex Lives of College Students, she has previously authored two books published by Pearson, Sex Matters for College Students: FAQs in Human Sexuality and Sex Around the World: Cross–Cultural Perspectives in Human Sexuality, and more recently a children’s book, Birds and Bees and More: How Babies Are Made and Families Form.

 Others to contact for comments on the book: